 COVID-19 caused my child to lose special education services.
-Can we make those services up?
+Are these services made up?

 Tips for trying to get back special education services your child was entitled to but didn't get because of the COVID-19 pandemic. #1302EN

-*Read this only if you have a child with who gets special education services in the state of Washington.
+- Read this only if you have a child with who gets special education services in Washington State.

 There may be recovery services available to your child this school year.

-If your child did not make progress on their individualized education plan (IEP) goals because of pandemic-related missed or limited educational services, your child may be eligible to get these services.
+If your child did not make progress on their individualized education plan (IEP) goals because of pandemic-related missed or limited educational services, your child may be eligible to receive these services.

-Recovery services are a new thing.
+Recovery services are new.
 They are services and supports for students with disabilities to address the ongoing impact of COVID-19 on schooling in the 2020 – 2021 school year.

 Recovery services aim to help a student make the progress they would have made in school if the pandemic had never happened.
 These services may be provided in-person, online (remotely), or a combination (hybrid) of these.